Is being in an area that’s growing quickly a good thing or a bad thing?

 And for those of you who are a little rusty with their statistics, you can calculate the growth rate by the following formula:

 Hilliard is a city in Franklin County, Ohio, United States.
 The population was 28,435 at the 2010 census with a census estimate of 31,012 in 2013.
 It is a suburb of Columbus, Ohio and part of Norwich Township.
-Hilliard is home to the Early Television Museum (only one in United States), the second largest First Responders Park in the United States, Heritage Rail Trail and Bo Jackson Elite Sports Facility.
+Hilliard is home to the Early Television Museum, the second largest First Responders Park in the United States, Heritage Rail Trail and Bo Jackson Elite Sports Facility.
 Hilliard also has the only flag from the World Trade Center that is not in a museum.
 The flag is located in front of the fire department on Northwest Pkwy.

 Avon is a city in Lorain County, Ohio, United States.
 The population was 21,193 at the 2010 census.

 North Ridgeville is a city located along the eastern border of Lorain County, Ohio, United States.
 The city’s population was 29,465 at the 2010 census.
 A west side suburb of Cleveland, North Ridgeville was the fastest-growing city in the entire Greater Cleveland area.

 Delaware is a city in and the county seat of Delaware County, Ohio, United States.
 Delaware was founded in 1808 and was incorporated in 1816.
 It is located near the center of Ohio, is about 30 miles north of Columbus, and is part of the Columbus, Ohio Metropolitan Area.
 The population was 34,753 at the 2010 census, while the Columbus-Marion-Chillicothe, OH Combined Statistical Area has 2,002,604 people.